AltruAction/AltruAction/README.md

-# AltruAction
+# ReCloset
-Altruistic Actions, All through your actions
+ReCloset Actions, All through your actions